Toward quantum tunneling from excited states: Recovering imaginary-time instantons from a real-time analysis: Complex time in quantum tunneling

 where $T$ denotes the physical time at which the tunneling rate is considered, and the functional $F_{x_s} [x_1]$ identifies the time at which the path $x_1$ first crosses $x_s$.
 (We provide a complete derivation of this result in Sec.~\ref{sec:FirstPrinciples}.)
 In order to arrive at the familiar imaginary-time picture, the authors of Refs.~\cite{Andreassen:2016cff,Andreassen:2016cvx} then propose to perform a Wick rotation, $T \to i \tau$.
 An alternative derivation of the decay rate, leading to an equivalent result, has been performed in Ref.~\cite{Ai:2019fri}.
 The latter also relies on a Wick rotation to reproduce the familiar imaginary-time results, while further considering (incomplete) Wick rotations by some finite angle in the complex-time plane, demonstrating that the final results are independent of the rotation angle.

 When considering tunneling out of the false vacuum, these results are perfectly consistent with the one obtained from the WKB approximation.
 In particular, they successfully reproduce the infinite imaginary-time interval of the instanton in the limit of large physical times $T \to \infty$ motivated in Refs.~\cite{Andreassen:2016cff,Andreassen:2016cvx}.
-However, it is easy to see that this procedure cannot be used to describe tunneling out of an excited state, for which the Wick rotation would seem to require an infinitely long imaginary-time interval, given the infinite-$T$ limit.
-Comparing with Eq.~(\ref{eq:B}), we see that taking the limit $\Delta \tau_I \rightarrow \infty$ is inconsistent with the WKB approximation.
+However, it is easy to see that this procedure cannot be used to describe tunneling out of a more general state, for which the Wick rotation would seem to require an infinitely long imaginary-time interval, given the infinite-$T$ limit.
+Comparing with Eq.~(\ref{eq:B}), we see that taking the limit $\Delta \tau_I \rightarrow \infty$ is inconsistent with the WKB approximation for a resonance state.

 In addition, performing the usual Wick rotation and taking the limit $\Delta \tau_I \rightarrow \infty$ would prevent us from using the saddle-point approximation to evaluate the path integrals in the first place.
-The initial condition linked to the excited state implies that the instanton begins and ends its motion in points for which $V^{\prime} \neq 0$.
+The initial condition implies that the instanton begins and ends its motion in points for which $V^{\prime} \neq 0$.
 This, in turn, implies that the particle's periodic motion occurs within some finite imaginary time, of order of the system's dynamical time-scale~\cite{Liang:1992ms,Liang:1994xn,Liang:1994qr,Muller-Kirsten:2001jhw}.
 In other words, if one were to perform the usual Wick rotation to imaginary time, the tunneling could only be described through the saddle-point approximation for some unique (real) time $T$, and, in particular, \textit{not} in the physically relevant limit $T \to \infty$.\footnote{This issue cannot be avoided by taking into account the possibility of \textit{multi-instantons}, as the limit of an infinite imaginary time would correspond to an infinite number of instantons, and hence, an infinite Euclidean action.}